aplazame/prestashop/README.md

 - **Public API Key**: The Public Key provided by Aplazame.
 - **Enable Cookies**: If you want to enable cookie tracking for better interests.

-> NOTE: Be sure that on all fields you don't keep any whitespace.
+> Be sure that on all fields you don't keep any whitespace.
 Otherwise the module can generate unexpected results.

 #### Live demo